aamocub/pa-simple-cpu/README.md

 The access type sent to memory is defined by 4 byte enable signals, defined in the `access_t` struct.

 Memory will return a word from memory when reading.
 The arbitrer is in charge of ignoring useless data depending on the type of access.

+## TODO Prioritario
+- [ ] Caches!!!
+- [ ] Multiciclo (historyfile) + excepciones
+- [ ] True multiplicacion

+## TODO No tan prioritario pero estaria bien
+- [ ] Memoria virtual